reflexive-communications/webhook-admin/README.md

 A PayPal webhook handler and a general handler included as an example.

-This extension is designed to be easily extended to process any further webhook, though some coding is required to implement these.
+This extension is designed to be easily extended to handle any further webhooks, though some coding is required to implement these.

+Currently it can process JSON and standard url-encoded-form data.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).